FAQ

 As a matter of fact, sometimes CO₂ is the only viable solution to perform an angiographic exam, since iodine can be harmful in certain patients.
 There have been even cases in which people were not examined because they could not sustain iodine injections.

-Something about CO₂ angiography: Why should I prefer it?
+Why should I prefer CO₂ angiography?

-Carbon Dioxide (CO2) is a 100% biocompatible gas, which means it can’t cause nephrotoxicity, hepatotoxicity, or allergic reactions.
+Carbon Dioxide (CO) is a 100% biocompatible gas, which means it can’t cause nephrotoxicity, hepatotoxicity, or allergic reactions.
 Moreover, there is not a maximum dosage of gas that can be used in one single procedure; so, you can use all the CO2 you need to finish it.
 The only limitation suggested by the literature is not to inject more than 100 ml each injection, which is also the maximum dosage allowed with Angiodroid.

 The use of Iodine as a contrast media is not advisable for all patients, since some of them can experience several issues, such as allergy to iodinated contrast media, renal failures, diabetic diseases, and hypertension.